marksandspencer/nx-plugins/contributing.md

 ## Pull requests

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:
+NOTE: In order to merge a PR you will need to use signed commits.
+See [Github signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.